zzeng94/api-demo/README.md

 # api-demo

-demo project to ingest data into bigquery table using API
+demo project to ingest data into bigquery table using API.

-Summary of Steps

-1. Create requirements.txt and add dependencies.
-2. Optionally test locally with uvicorn before containerizing.
-3. Install Docker.
-4. Build the Docker image locally (docker build ...).
-5. Test the Docker image locally (docker run ...).
-6. Set up gcloud and ensure project and APIs are enabled.
-7. Use gcloud builds submit to build and push image to GCR.
+A containerized API using Python and FastAPI.
+Code is packed into a Docker image, and then deployed to Cloud Run.
+Cloud Run runs the container as a fully managed, serverless service that automatically scales, handles networking, and integrates seamlessly with GCP services such as BigQuery.
+When requests hit the Cloud Run URL, the service executes code inside the running container, which uses a GCP service account’s credentials to insert data into BigQuery.

+1. Local Environment:
+   Python code → Package with Docker → Test locally.
+2. Deployment Pipeline:
-8. Deploy to Cloud Run with gcloud run deploy.
+   Push image to GCP registry → Deploy image to Cloud Run → Cloud Run provides a URL.
-9. Test live endpoint.
-10. Ensure Cloud Run’s service account has the right BigQuery permissions
-11. Check data in BigQuery.
+3. Operation:
+   Client (like a user or another service) sends POST requests to the Cloud Run endpoint → Cloud Run runs your FastAPI code → Code streams data into BigQuery using the Cloud Run service account credentials → Data is stored for analysis.